mono136/csc7644-final-project-norouzi/README.md

 3. Install the required dependencies: pip install -r requirements.txt`
 4. *Dataset (Important)*
-    The battery datasets stored in the `data/` directory are sourced from and can be directly downloaded from the original source:
+    The battery datasets stored in the `data/` directory represent a subset of a larger dataset and are sourced from the following publicly available repository:
     Saha, B., & Goebel, K. (2007). *Battery Data Set*.
 NASA AMES Prognostics Data Repository. https://phm-datasets.s3.amazonaws.com/NASA/5.+Battery+Data+Set.zip
-    If you prefer to download the datasets from the original source, follow these steps:
+    If you prefer to use the full dataset from the original source, after downloading it, follow these steps:
     - Unzip the dataset
     - Copy the required `.mat` files into the `data/` folder of this project